Tongil Market: Products and services

 Tongil Market is located in Pyongyang, near Rangrang Station, just off Tongil Street in a suburb of southern Pyongyang.

 Tongil Market is the largest and best-known marketplace in Pyongyang.
 It has 1,500 booths in an area of more than 6,000 sqm.
 It is a covered market, and, unlike most other markets in the country, in two stories.
 The market has about 2,200 vendors, who pay an initial registration fee equivalent of $30 and a fixed fee every time they use their stall.
-The market consists of three areas: agriculture produce and fish, food and clothes, and metal utensils and appliances.
+The market consists of three areas: agricultural produce and fish, food and clothes, and metal utensils and appliances.

 TV sets, exotic foods like, quail and turkey, and imported fruit like bananas and pineapples are also on sale.
 Counterfeit products, including of Western perfumes, are sold.
 Many women work as peddlers.
 Each area has an office and currency exchange booth – both on the upper floor – as well as a food court attached to it.
 The foreign exchange booths, run by the state-owned Foreign Trade Bank of the Democratic People's Republic of Korea, offer exchange at the normal rate and are open intermittently.
 There is parking for both cars and bikes.